 - Toasted sesame oil (optional)

-Beat the eggs in a mixing bowl and set aside.
+- Beat the eggs in a bowl (preferably one with a pouring spout) and set aside.

 If you're serving this soup for dinner, consider adding one or more of the following ingredients: chicken, tofu, sliced mushrooms, baby spinach or bok choy.